jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 GET "/api/courses/get/lecturer/courses/{lecturerid}"
 ```

-This endpoint returns all the all the course ids for the courses that a specific lecturer teaches.
+This endpoint returns all the course ids for the courses that a specific lecturer teaches.
 The input required is the id of the lecturer which is given as a path variable {lecturerid}.

 **Note you must be an admin, student or lecturer  to get the courses that a lecturer is associated with.**